 Historic Homes & European Style Architecture

 St. Augustine is known for its stunning views and 450 years of rich heritage – but few people know about the history and cultures that tell the story of the establishments that stand there today.
-Travel back in time with culinary experiences, old traditions, European inspired architecture and more with this Historic Homes Itinerary.
+Travel back in time with culinary experiences, historic walking tours, European style architecture and more with this Historic Homes Itinerary.
 We’ve included suggestions for dining, museums, and touring your way through St. Augustine’s most historic and visually stunning buildings.

 MORNING | Breakfast and Historic Walking Tour

 Dine in this small Cuban-American restaurant in the heart of historic downtown St. Augustine, serving Cuban food from family recipes and breakfast all day.

 Take a stroll through the city’s past with a 2-hour architectural guided tour.
-Walk and learn the history of St. Augustine’s diverse culture from British Colonial Period through modern times.
+Walk and learn the history of St. Augustine’s diverse culture as you stroll along historic homes and European style architecture.

 AFTERNOON | Lunch and the Lightner Museum

-Built in the Spanish Renaissance Revival style in 1889, this museum is now a monument to the lavishness of the Gilded Age.
-Featuring three floors of artifacts from the 19th and 20th centuries, including Victorian clothing and art, Tiffany stained glass, and paintings and oddities from around the world.
+Built in the Spanish Renaissance Revival style in 1889, this museum is a monument to European style architecture and the lavishness of the Gilded Age.
+Explore artifacts from the 19th and 20th centuries, including Victorian clothing, art, Tiffany stained glass, paintings and oddities from around the world.

 EVENING | Dinner and the Colonial Quarter